chamithharshamal/GhostShare-Anonymous-File-Sharing-/supabase/STORAGE_SETUP.md

 3. **Verify the policy conditions** - the `bucket_id = 'ghostshare'` condition is critical
 4. **Make sure you're using the service role key** in your backend API routes for elevated permissions

-Your GhostShare application should now be able to upload and download files properly!
+Your ShadeDrop application should now be able to upload and download files properly!